Joyce Maynard: Journalism

 After moving out of Salinger's house in 1973, Maynard bought a house in Hillsborough, New Hampshire.
 From 1973 to 1975, she contributed commentaries to a series called Spectrum on CBS Radio.
 In 1975, she joined the staff of The New York Times as a general assignment reporter and feature writer.
-She left The New York Times in 1977, when she married Steve Bethel.
+She left The New York Times in 1977 when she married Steve Bethel.
 They moved to New Hampshire and had three children, Audrey, Charlie, and Wilson.

-From 1984 to 1990, Maynard wrote the weekly syndicated column “Domestic Affairs,” dealing with marriage, parenthood, and family life.
-She worked as book reviewer and columnist for Mademoiselle and Harrowsmith magazines.
-In 1986 she helped lead the opposition to the construction of the nation's first high-level nuclear waste dump in her home state of New Hampshire, a campaign she described in a New York Times cover story in April 1986.
+From 1984 to 1990, Maynard wrote the weekly syndicated column "Domestic Affairs", dealing with marriage, parenthood, and family life.
+She worked as book reviewer and columnist for Mademoiselle and Harrowsmith magazine.
+In 1989, when Maynard's marriage ended, more than half the newspapers that ran her "Domestic Affairs" column dropped it.

-After her divorce from Bethel in 1989, she and her children moved to Keene, New Hampshire.
+In 1986, Maynard helped lead the opposition to the construction of the nation's first high-level nuclear waste dump in New Hampshire, with ground zero in Hillsborough, where she lived with her family.
+Maynard described this campaign in a May 1986 New York Times cover story.
+She wrote, "The US Department of Energy named part of New Hampshire as a candidate for the first high-level nuclear waste 'repository' (i.e., DUMP) on the planet."
+Maynard and others rallied at town meetings and convoyed to Concord, and later that year, a law was passed prohibiting a nuclear waste dump in New Hampshire.